microsoft/vscode-docs/api/extension-guides/chat.md

 Variables are resolved independently of the active chat participant.
 This means that you can use them as a mechanism to share context between different participants.
 For example, `@workspace` already maintains an index of the current workspace and contributes a variable `#codebase`.
 Users can include this variable in a prompt to pass the codebase context to another chat participant.

 Variables and their values are passed as an object bag to the handler in `request.variables`.
-The prompt contains variable references as authored and it is up to the participant to further modify the prompt, for instance by inlining variable values or creating links to headings which contain the resolved values.
+The prompt contains variable references as entered by the user and it is up to the participant to further modify the prompt, for instance by inlining variable values or creating links to headings which contain the resolved values.
 Variables are sorted in reverse order by their appearance in the prompt.
 That means that the last variable in the prompt is the first in this list.
 This simplifies string-manipulation of the prompt.

 Variable resolvers can offer multiple length levels for the variable value.
 VS Code selects one based on how many tokens are left in a language model prompt.